jasonbasinmason/jasonbasinmason.github.io/_posts/2015-01-19-knocking-on-heavens-daw.md

 works.
 I've found a video tutorial series that I started watching yesterday, which is great.
 I've watched 15 so far, and learnt how comping works, and loads of other things too, so I'll be much more confident next time.

-<iframe title="YouTube video player" width="480" height="390"
-src="https://www.youtube.com/playlist?list=PLXmi76euGSyzX8KMPAHJPyOSZy5w4CsV9" frameborder="0" allowfullscreen>< /iframe>
+<iframe width="560" height="315" src="//www.youtube.com/embed/videoseries?list=PLXmi76euGSyzX8KMPAHJPyOSZy5w4CsV9" frameborder="0" allowfullscreen></iframe>